- Our picks

 Methodology for Selecting the Best Credit Cards for No Credit

-To identify the best credit cards for people with no credit, WalletHub’s editors regularly compare 1,500+ credit card offers based on their approval requirements, fees, rewards, initial bonus, and interest rates.
+To identify the best credit cards for people with no credit, WalletHub’s editors regularly compare 1,500+ credit card offers based on their approval requirements, fees, rewards, initial bonus, interest rates, and other WalletHub Rating components.
 We also take some key secondary factors into account, such as whether a security deposit is required or an applicant must be a student to qualify.

 We start by identifying the cards with the lowest annual fees, preferably $0 per year, as it is best to keep costs low while building credit.
 We then identify the cards with the best rewards, using low APRs as a tiebreaker, because people working to build credit should strive to pay their credit card bill in full every month.
 Finally, the cards with the lowest two-year cost are selected.